-Sabah is home to a significant Chinese population who settled here as traders while dealing with the local Malayans.
-Every year in the month of January-February, the Chinese celebrate their New Year by lighting up the streets, decorating their homes with lanterns, arranging cultural programmes in city halls and setting up stalls to sell goodies and Chinese delicacies.
+Sabah is home to a large Chinese population who settled here as traders.
+The Chinese celebrate their New Year by lighting up the streets, decorating homes with lanterns, arranging cultural programs in city halls, and setting up stalls to sell goodies and Chinese delicacies.

-This festival is celebrated with much pomp by the Bajau community of Sabah's east coast region of Semporna.
-People of this fishing community have been celebrating this event in honour of their tradition of building "lepa", a traditional single-mast sailing boat.
-The method of building these boats made from red wood has been handed over from generation to generation.
+The Bajau community of Sabah's east coast region of Semporna celebrate this festival.
+This fishing community has celebrates this event in honour of their tradition of building "lepa", a traditional single-mast sailing boat.
+Building these boats made from redwood is an ancient technique and is transferred to the next generation within the community only.
 During this festival, which started in 1994, decorated boats sail the seas to win the crown of the most beautiful "lepa".
-Other contests like kelleh-kelleh, tug of war, Lepa Beauty Pageant, cultural performances and fireworks display are held in celebration of the festival.

 Sabah is a multicultural state that hosts 30 different ethnic groups.
-Each ethnic group has its own individual language, traditions, arts and crafts, and way of living.
+Each ethnic group has its language, traditions, arts and crafts, and way of living.
 Every year the Sabah Fest brings these groups together to celebrate Sabah's cultural diversity and unique heritage.
-Various cultural programmes are held with each community depicting the highlights of their own traditions.
-Stalls are set up where rare handicrafts and woodcarvings from various tribes are sold.
-A rich variety of Sabah's cultures and genres can be seen at this festival.
+Various programs are performed by each community depicting the highlights of their traditions.

-Rice is the staple diet of most Sabahn people and for them this crop is a gift from their God - Kinoingan.
+Rice is the staple diet of most Sabahn people, and for them, this crop is a gift from their God - Kinoingan.
 Legends say, Kinoingan sacrificed his only, beautiful daughter 'Huminodun' and sowed her body parts as seeds, which later grew to padi (rice).
-To this day, the people honour the commitment shown by their God in the form of a festival by conducting various ceremonies as a tribute to Bambaazon, the spirit of Kinoingan's daughter 'Huminodun'.
-During the Pesta Kaamatan festival, which takes place during first week of May, the Magavau ritual is conducted to invite the spirit of Bambaazon to the Pesta.
-This ritual is performed only by the high priestess as without the spirit of Bambaazon the festival cannot go on further.
+During the Pesta Kaamatan festival, which takes place during the first week of May.
+They conduct the Magavau ritual to invite the spirit of Bambaazon to the Pesta, as without the spirit of Bambaazon, the festival cannot go on ahead.

-Coconut has its own importance in every coastal city around the world and Sabah is no exception.
-Coconut trees are harvested on large scale in the area of Kudat where more than 5,000 hectares are covered for the purpose of these plantations.
-This festival highlights the importance of this tropical fruit in the social-economic structure of Kudat people.
-As the World Coconut Day also falls on the same day, variety of activities are arranged to commemorate the festival, like coconut shoe race, squeezing coconut milk competition, handicrafts displays, fashion show, etc.
+Coconut has its importance in every coastal city around the world, and Sabah is no exception.
+Coconut trees are harvested on a large scale in Kudat.
+This festival highlights the importance of this tropical fruit in the social-economic structure of the Kudat people.
+World Coconut Day also falls on the same day.

 Sabah Dragon Boat Race ( Visit Site )